Tsunami sirens in New Zealand: Waikato and Bay of Plenty

 In 2005, eleven tsunami sirens were installed in the western Bay of Plenty, from Waihi Beach to Mount Maunganui.

 In January 2020, sirens in the Waikato and Bay of Plenty, including Waihi Beach, activated in a false alarm, causing residents to evacuate.
-The tsunami warning system was soon disabled.
 Due to several amalgamations of the sirens's operators, they had become "forgotten" before the false alarm occurred.
-The Thames-Coromandel District Council has decided not to upgrade the sirens and install new ones as it would cost $5 million.
+The sirens in the area were disabled in 2021.
+The Thames-Coromandel District Council decided not to upgrade the sirens and install new ones as it would have cost $5 million.
+It was estimated at the time that the sirens would only cover 44 per cent of the area's population, whereas other methods such as Emergency Mobile Alerts and radio broadcasts would have a coverage between 80 and 90 per cent.
 A petition to reconnect the sirens received 2,000 signatures.
 As of February 2022, the local Tsunami Sirens Silenced Group intends to buy its own tsunami sirens for the Coromandel Peninsula towns of Whitianga, Pauanui and Tairua.

 Hawke's Bay

-Warning sirens were installed in Napier in 1963.
+Warning sirens were installed in Napier in 1963 or the 1970s and were replaced around 2002.
 According to former Napier City Council CEO Wayne Jack, they have never intended to serve as tsunami warnings.
 However, the council's website has said that "The sirens are not just for tsunami warnings".
 Nevertheless, they were not activated after the 2016 Kaikōura earthquake despite an evacuation warning from Civil Defence.
 The council removed the sirens in 2022 after a report by the Joint Centre for Disaster Research of Massey University found them to be ineffective as they did not meet the country's tone standard, and the potential that they could cause danger to the public.
 For tsunami caused by local earthquakes, the sirens may not sound before the waves arrive, or may not sound at all due to earthquake damage.

+Tsunami sirens were installed in 2010 in Hastings.